Discover the defining moments in the early life of Michael Jordan. From birth to education, explore key events.

 In 1981, Michael Jordan accepted a basketball scholarship to the University of North Carolina at Chapel Hill, where he majored in cultural geography.

-In 1982, Michael Jordan was a freshman member of the North Carolina Tar Heels national championship team.
+In 1982, Michael Jordan, as a freshman, was a member of the North Carolina Tar Heels' national championship team.

-On July 23, 1993, James R. Jordan Sr., Michael Jordan's father, was murdered at a highway rest area in Lumberton, North Carolina.
-Two teenagers, Daniel Green and Larry Martin Demery, carjacked his Lexus and dumped his body in a South Carolina swamp.
-The body was discovered on August 3.
-Green and Demery were sentenced to life imprisonment.
+On July 23, 1993, James R. Jordan Sr., Michael Jordan's father, was murdered at a highway rest area in Lumberton, North Carolina, by two teenagers, Daniel Green and Larry Martin Demery, who carjacked his Lexus.

-On September 25, 2001, Michael Jordan announced his return to the NBA to play for the Washington Wizards, donating his salary to relief efforts for the victims of the September 11 attacks.
+On September 25, 2001, Michael Jordan announced his return to the NBA to play for the Washington Wizards.
+He stated his intention to donate his salary to a relief effort for the victims of the September 11 attacks.

-On January 4, 2002, Michael and Juanita Jordan filed for divorce, citing irreconcilable differences, but they reconciled shortly thereafter.
+On January 4, 2002, Michael Jordan and Juanita Vanoy filed for divorce citing irreconcilable differences but reconciled shortly after.

-On April 16, 2003, Michael Jordan played his final NBA game in Philadelphia.
-He scored his final points from the free throw line and received a three-minute standing ovation when he was subbed out with one second left in the game.
+On April 16, 2003, Michael Jordan played in his final NBA game in Philadelphia.
+He scored 13 points and received a three-minute standing ovation from the crowd.

 On April 27, 2013, Michael Jordan married Yvette Prieto at Bethesda-by-the-Sea Episcopal Church.